 - Your potential future earnings, based on your chosen field of specialty and demonstrated by your employment contract, as well as industry earnings data;

 - Your plans for improving your cash flow, such as loan forgiveness for working in remote or rural areas or approved suspension of loan payments during residency; and

 - Your credit rating and your debt load.

-For example, the Wilson Team often works with Scotiabank to obtain residential mortgages for residents through the bank’s Projected Income for Medical Doctors Program.
+For example, the Wilson Team often works with the Big Banks (who offer the product ) to obtain residential mortgages for residents through the bank’s Projected Income for Medical Doctors Program.
 This program is open to medical residents/fellows who are in at least their third year of residency (second year for family physicians) or fellowship and newly practising physicians who have started practising within the last 12 months.

 NOTE: If your specialization is not reflected in the categories listed below, the default projected income for qualification of $185,000.00 should be used.
 Confirmation of enrollment/completion is still required.